Lombiq/Hastlayer-SDK/Docs/GettingStarted.md

 The Hastlayer components come in two "flavors" with corresponding branches in their repositories:

 - Developer (*dev* branch): This is used by developers of Hastlayer itself.
 It includes the full source code.
-- Client (*client* branch): Used by end-users of Hastlayer who run Hastlayer in a client mode, accessing *Hast.Core* as a remote service.
+- Client (*client* branch): Used by end-users of Hastlayer who run Hastlayer in a client mode, accessing *Hast.Core* as a remote service. *Hast.Core* encompasses those components of Hastlayer that do the heavy lifting of software to hardware transformation.

 You'll see this terminology be used further on.